Skip to main content

 Insurance Costs

 General liability insurance isn’t technically mandated by the state for all studios.
 But many Indiana counties and cities require it as part of their local business licensing.
 Even where it’s not required, skipping it is reckless.
 One lawsuit from an allergic reaction or infection claim can wipe you out.
 Expect to pay $500 to $2,000 annually depending on your coverage limits and number of artists.
+Before you buy, review the insurance coverage your Indiana studio actually needs — most shops carry the wrong mix of policies.

 Hidden Costs